rroehl/AWS_ECSJenkinsImplementation/README.md

 The project is divided into four phases and each phase has to be completed in order.

-[Phase 1: Configure the Base Infrastructure](#phase-1-configure-the-base-infrastructure) - The fundamental infrastructure is created.
+[Phase 1: Configure the Base Infrastructure](https://github.com/rroehl/AWS_ECSJenkinsImplementation/tree/main/Phase_1_ECSFargateJenkins/) - The fundamental infrastructure is created.

-[Phase 2: Configure the Application Infrastructure](https://github.com/rroehl/ECSJenkinsInfrastructure/tree/master/) - The application specific infrastructure is configured.
+[Phase 2: Configure the Application Infrastructure](https://github.com/rroehl/AWS_ECSJenkinsImplementation/tree/main/Phase_2_ECSJenkinsInfrastructure/) - The application specific infrastructure is configured.

-[Phase 3: Create the Jenkins Service and Agent Container Images](https://github.com/rroehl/ECSDockerJenkinsContainer/tree/master/) - The Jenkins service and agent Docker images are created and uploaded into AWS ECR.
+[Phase 3: Create the Jenkins Service and Agent Container Images](https://github.com/rroehl/AWS_ECSJenkinsImplementation/tree/main/Phase_3_ECSDockerJenkinsContainer/) - The Jenkins service and agent Docker images are created and uploaded into AWS ECR.

-[Phase 4: Create the Jenkins Service ECS Tasks on Fargate](https://github.com/rroehl/ECSCreateJenkinsContainer/tree/master/) - The Terraform scripts will start the Jenkins Service as an ECS Task.
+[Phase 4: Create the Jenkins Service ECS Tasks on Fargate](https://github.com/rroehl/AWS_ECSJenkinsImplementation/tree/main/Phase_4_ECSCreateJenkinsContainer/) - The Terraform scripts will start the Jenkins Service as an ECS Task.

 ### Last Steps

 Once all the phases are completed, the Jenkins can be access via the AWS Load Balancer DNS address over HTTP.
-The Jenkins ECS plugin is configured based on the parameters passed to itvia Terraform.
+The Jenkins ECS plugin is configured based on the parameters passed to it via Terraform.
 To test it, create a job called Test and select label for "Restrict where this project can be run" as the "Linux_Agent".
 It will state its not created which is correct.
 For the Build steps used "Execute Shell" and you can use these steps: echo "Hello World" date >> date.txt cat date.txt